efmr/socket.io-nats/README.md

 # socket.io-nats

-Adapter to enable broadcasting of events to multiple separate socket.io server nodes through [NATS](http://nats.io/), based on the [socket.io-redis](https://github.com/socketio/socket.io-redis)
+This adapter enables multiple socket.io instances to broadcast and emit events to and from each other through [NATS](http://nats.io/), based on the [socket.io-redis](https://github.com/socketio/socket.io-redis).

 ## How to use